- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 - Criminal Sexual Conduct 4th Degree

 The four degrees of sexual assault largely differ based on the alleged victim’s age.
-First degree CSC mainly applies to the sexual assault of a minor, which is considered someone under the age of 13, while third degree criminal sexual conduct applies to a person aged 13-15 years old.
-Third degree criminal sexual conduct also applies when there is “force or coercion” involved and the accuser is an adult.
+First-degree CSC mainly applies to the sexual assault of a minor, which is considered someone under the age of 13, while third-degree criminal sexual conduct applies to a person aged 13-15 years old.
+Third-degree criminal sexual conduct also applies when there is “force or coercion” involved and the accuser is an adult.

-This article focuses on third degree sexual assault of a minor, including its definition, elements, penalties, and everything else you need to know.
+This article focuses on third-degree sexual assault of a minor, including its definition, elements, penalties, and everything else you need to know.

 3rd Degree Sexual Abuse of a Minor

 Criminal sexual conduct in the third degree is the less severe of the two CSC offenses involving sexual penetration.
-As stated under MCL 750.520d, a circumstance constituting sexual abuse or assault in the third degree include:
+As stated under MCL 750.520d, a circumstance constituting sexual abuse or assault in the third degree includes:

 - Penetration of a person who is at least 13 years old, but less than 16 years old.
 Also, the defendant’s age has to be more than five years older than the complainant’s age.

 - The victim is above the age of 15, but under 18, while the accused is an authority figure of the minor.
-(Example: Teacher Sexual Misconduct)

 - The victim is a special education student above the age of 15, but below the age of 26, in a school where the accused holds a position of authority.

-A charge of third degree sexual assault is not always determined by age.
-There are other circumstances in which a person can be charged with third degree sexual assault, which include:
+A charge of third-degree sexual assault is not always determined by age.
+There are other circumstances in which a person can be charged with third-degree sexual assault, which include:

 - If “force or coercion” is used to achieve penetration of another person, of any age.